-Duplicate Names for Arrays Clock Definitions/Constraints Asynchronous Reset of I/O from the Core Multi-process Functionality License Requirements Non-ASCII Characters in Path Unable to Load Project: Project is Locked Changing ACE Font Sizes 535 Fonts in Views 535 Fonts in HTML Reports 536 Unable to Initialize Reserved Module Name List Startup Error - ACE is Unable to Connect on Port NNNN of Localhost Multiprocess Summary Report Shows "No Timing Results Found" for Successfully Run Implementations with Existing Timing Reports Windows: ACE Incorrectly Reports Read/Write File Permission Problems Windows: ACE GUI Shown as "Not Responding" 540 Windows: Garbage sometimes appears in the Floorplanner View during panning operations (and remains after panning is completed) Windows: ACE Startup Error Due to Missing DLL Component in Windows 10 Windows: The icons and buttons in ACE are too small Asking Windows to upscale images and fonts for all applications Asking just ACE to upscale images and fonts Linux: Resource Limits: ACE Reports an OutOfMemory Error, But There is Plenty of Free Memory Available Linux: In the TWM Window Manager, the First Time the ACE GUI is Started After Installation, the ACE Window is So Small Users Might Not See it Linux: Odd Behavior When Using X DISPLAY Forwarding if the X Client and X Server Are More than One Major Revision Apart Linux: ACE Menus Do Not Show Icons Next to the Action Names Linux: ACE Ignores LD_LIBRARY_PATH Linux: Incompatible Default Web Browser Linux: ACE Requires an Unusually Large Amount of Virtual Memory (Due to WebKit2) Linux: ACE Draws Slowly Onscreen (or Looks Ugly); Can I Change This Using Themes?
+write_netlist .
+600 write_partition_blackbox .
+601 write_partition_db write_tcl_history .
+601 Chapter - 5: Troubleshooting 602 ACE Exit Error Codes .
+602 Duplicate Names for Arrays 603 Clock Definitions/Constraints .
+604 Asynchronous Reset of I/O from the Core .
+604 Multi-process Functionality License Requirements 604 Non-ASCII Characters in Path .
+604 Unable to Load Project: Project is Locked .
+604 Changing ACE Font Sizes 605 Fonts in Views Fonts in HTML Reports .
+606 Unable to Initialize Reserved Module Name List 606 Startup Error - ACE is Unable to Connect on Port NNNN of Localhost To Determine the Root Cause .
+608 Multiprocess Summary Report Shows "No Timing Results Found" for Successfully Run Implementations with Existing Timing Reports .
+610 Windows: ACE Incorrectly Reports Read/Write File Permission Problems .
+610 Windows: ACE GUI Shown as "Not Responding" .
+611 Windows: Garbage sometimes appears in the Floorplanner View during panning operations (and remains after panning is completed) .
+611 Windows: ACE Startup Error Due to Missing DLL Component in Windows 10 .
+611 Windows: The icons and buttons in ACE are too small .
+612 Asking Windows to upscale images and fonts for all applications Asking just ACE to upscale images and fonts .
+612 Linux: Resource Limits: ACE Reports an OutOfMemory Error, But There is Plenty of Free Memory Available .
+614 Linux: In the TWM Window Manager, the First Time the ACE GUI is Started After Installation, the AG Window is So Small Users Might Not See it CE .
+614 Linux: Odd Behavior When Using X DISPLAY Forwarding if the X Client and X Server Are More than Major Revision Apart One .
+615 Linux: ACE Menus Do Not Show Icons Next to the Action Names .
+615

-Themes 548

-Animations and Other Effects 549

-Linux: Views and Editors Detach when Dragged Instead of Docking in the Workbench 550

-Linux: CDE: Dialogs and Wizards Sometimes Appear Behind the Main ACE Window, Especially After Minimize/Maximize 550

-Linux: "Failed to create the part's controls": Some Views and IP Editors may fail to initialize 551

-Upgrading an ACE Installation

-On Linux 553

-GUI Problems after Upgrading?
-553

-Revision History 555
+Linux: ACE Ignores LD_LIBRARY_PATH 615 Linux: Incompatible Default Web Browser Solution Additional Information 616 Linux: ACE Requires an Unusually Large Amount of Virtual Memory (Due to WebKit2) 618 Linux: ACE Draws Slowly Onscreen (or Looks Ugly); Can I Change This Using Themes?
+Themes Animations and Other Effects 618 Linux: Views and Editors Detach when Dragged Instead of Docking in the Workbench \ldots .
+620 Linux: CDE: Dialogs and Wizards Sometimes Appear Behind the Main ACE Window, Especia Minimize/Maximize ally After 620 Linux: "Failed to create the part's controls": Some Views and IP Editors may fail to initialize 621 Upgrading an ACE Installation On Windows On Linux GUI Problems after Upgrading?
+622 623 Revision History 625